Jim Allen (artist)

-William Robert "Jim" Allen (22 July 1922 – 9 June 2023) was a New Zealand visual artist.
+William Robert "Jim" Allen (22 July 1922 – 9 June 2023) was a New Zealand visual and performance artist.
 In 2015, he was named an Arts Foundation Icon by the Arts Foundation of New Zealand, an honour limited to 20 living people.
 Allen turned 100 years old in July 2022, and the occasion was marked by the Auckland Art Gallery with an exhibition of his works.

 Early life and family

 Allen was born in Wellington on 22 July 1922.
 From 1940 to 1945, he served with the New Zealand Expeditionary Force in North Africa and Italy as a truck driver, motorcycle rider, and machine gunner.
 After the end of the war, Allen studied at the University of Perugia and at the Instituto d' Arte Florence in Italy in 1945.
 In 1948, he received a Diploma of Fine Arts from Canterbury University College in Christchurch, and he became an Associate of the Royal College of Art, London in 1951.

 He married artist and best-selling author Pamela Griffiths in 1964.
 They had two children.